 In 1992, Alternative Sentencing was moved to a new addition to the current Jail.

 In 2010, although still located in the same building, the Alternative Sentencing Unit was moved out from under the Sheriff's Office Division to the Criminal Justice Services Division as the Alternative Sentencing Department.

-In 2012, Alternative Sentencing will move into a new facility located at 2307 Midpoint Drive.
+In 2012, Alternative Sentencing moved into their new facility located at 2307 Midpoint Drive.

-Today a staff of 63 civilian staff facilitate 6 different programs:
+Today a staff of 65 civilian staff facilitate six different programs:

 Offenders assigned to Alternative Sentencing programs are also required to pay administrative fees to help reduce the cost of criminal justice services to taxpayers.
-Alternative Sentencing programs cost an estimated $35/day per person whereas incarceration at the Detention Center is estimated at $88/day.
+Alternative Sentencing programs cost an estimated $37/day per person whereas incarceration at the County Jail is estimated at $118/day.

-In 2010, The Workender and Midweek crews completed 75,050 hours of service to governmental and non-profit agencies in Larimer County, saving the community over $386,508 in labor.
+From the Spring of 2016 to the Spring of 2017, the Workender and Midweek offender crews have completed 29,253 hours of service to 501c3 non-profit and tax-supported agencies in Larimer County, saving the community over $253,000 in labor costs.